Code-for-sudan/back-end/README.md

 # Sudamall Backend

-A robust Django backend for the StoreBridge platform, providing secure user and store owner authentication with JWT and Google OAuth, account management, and store operation APIs.
+A robust Django backend for the SudaMall platform, providing secure user and store owner authentication with JWT and Google OAuth, account management, and store operation APIs.

 ---